 Your Quads are Calling

 This hike is a perfect hike for those looking to get a good workout in a short period of time.
 At only a 100 m elevation gain your quads will get a good workout but not be too challenged that you can’t keep going.
-Kids love this hike as it’s the perfect combination of challenging “steeps” and meandering walks through the forest allowing recovery.
+Quarry Rock Hike With Kids is great because it’s got the perfect combination of challenging “steeps” and meandering walks through the forest allowing recovery.

 Be sure to keep your head up and take in the forest around you.
 Hug a tree, there are many to be found that you won’t be able to get your arms around!
 The root systems have been exposed due to so much hiking making for amazing “floor art”.
 Be careful and watch every step as they make for tricky navigating.
 When it’s not too busy take in the birds, squirrels, and other locals that are known to frequent the area.

 Quarry Rock is the quintessential definition of every beautiful picture you’ve ever seen.
 “Picture perfect”, “out of this world”, “looks like a postcard”… you’ll be saying it all!
 Be sure to bring your camera to capture the 180-degree view.

 There’s nothing like taking a snack break overlooking the ocean… just be sure to keep your food to yourself (don’t feed the wildlife) and leave no trace of your visit to Quarry Rock (if you packed it in, pack it out!).

 My kids carry their own water packs helping them be self-sufficient and well hydrated.